cran-task-views/Databases/README.md

 This section includes packages that provides access to relational databases within R.

+  - The [DBI](https://cran.r-project.org/package=DBI) package provides a database interface definition for communication between R and relational database management systems.
+It's worth noting that some packages try to follow this interface definition (DBI-compliant) but many existing packages don't.
   - The [RMariaDB](https://cran.r-project.org/package=RMariaDB) package provides a
     DBI-compliant interface to [MariaDB](https://mariadb.org/) and
     [MySQL](https://www.mysql.com/) .